 Join the conversation.

 Join our vibrant community and explore the rich diversity of African and African American social, cultural, political, and historical development.
-Our interdisciplinary program draws on the arts, humanities, and social sciences, and offers unique study abroad experiences in Ghana and Cape Verde.
+Our interdisciplinary program draws on the arts, humanities, and social sciences, and offers unique summer study abroad experiences in Ghana and Cape Verde.
 We welcome students of every background to participate in today’s important conversations about race, and invite you to join us.
 We want to hear from you.

 Why Africana Studies at URI?